blacklizard/gigabyte-z390-aorus-pro-wifi-hackintosh-opencore/STEP_BY_STEP.md

 ### config.plist

-Use `config_usb.plist` for installation media
+- Use `config_usb.plist` for installation media.
-Use `config.plist` for internal boot disk
+- Use `config.plist` for internal boot disk.

 ## Post Install